 Little Salad Bar Caesar Salad Kit

-We eat this Caesar salad kit several times a week.
+We eat this Caesar salad kit at least once a week.
 The dressing is what makes it so good, and we wish Aldi would bottle up the dressing in this bagged salad kit and sell it on its own because it’s much better than any of the current bottled Caesar options at Aldi.

 The lettuce is in the main bag, and buried within the lettuce is a smaller bag that contains three more plastic bags containing dressing, cheese, and croutons.
 The salad is already washed and ready to eat.